equinor/vscode-septic/README.md

 Adding the SEPTIC extension to VS Code allows you to do the following when loading a SEPTIC .cnfg file:

--   Auto-complete (Sopc)Xvr names/properties, object attributes and calcs.
+-   Auto-complete for references to other objects (identifiers and attributes), object attributes and calcs.
 -   Diagnose certain fault modes (missing parenthesis in calcs, mistyped Calc or Xvr names etc.)
 -   Auto-complete commonly used segments of code, called snippets
     -   Type e.g. 'sopc' (uncapitalized letters only), and you should see a number of sopcxvr snippet options.
 Choose the one you want with `arrow up`/`arrow down` and press `Tab` to create a complete sopcxvr section.